acceleratedscience/open-ad-toolkit/README.md

 ---
 > **Pre-install Note:**
-For updating to 0.3.0 first remove toolkits `remove toolkit DS4SD` and `remove toolkit RXN` prior to updating
+For updating to 0.3.0 or above first remove toolkits `remove toolkit DS4SD` and `remove toolkit RXN` prior to updating

 > **Whats New ?**
 -  `%Openadd` has been added to the magic commands to provide pure data type results for data returning commands